How are the children who are cared for chosen?

 No, we make nothing from these organized trips.
 We aren’t a travel agency; we’re all volunteers.
 Visitors pay the costs of their own stay (plane fare, accommodation, food).

 No, we’re all volunteers.
 Counting committee members, approximately twenty people give ad hoc or regular help to our association each year.

 Visits generally occur once or twice a year.
-The International School of Geneva makes trips, committee members visit and anyone who wants to can visit the home with the consent of the Sherpa family.
+The International School of Geneva makes trips, committee members visit and anyone who wants to can visit the homes with the consent of the local teams.
 Visitor interaction is limited to games, entertainment and outings with the children or to medical visits (by professionals).